 Our Complete Gut Synergy System is designed to create equilibrium in your gut and improve digestion.
 In fact, our proprietary Probiotic Power Greens is a scientifically-proven, formulated blend of probiotics, antioxidants, and cruciferous vegetables.

 Support your gut cleanse with ample vegetables.
-Dr. Axe advises lots of dark green leafy vegetables, especially bitter leafy greens like arugula, kale, watercress, mustard, and dandelion greens (12).
+Dark green leafy vegetables are particularly good, especially bitter leafy greens like arugula, kale, watercress, mustard, and dandelion greens (12).

 You'll also want to increase your fruit consumption — the fresher, the better.
 Add lots of blackberries, blueberries, raspberries, apples, bananas, grapes, oranges, pineapple, watermelon, grapefruit, and more to your diet.
 You can’t go wrong with fruit.